 Portable school classrooms with an occupant load from 51through 98, calculated in accordance with Table 1004.1.2, and provided with two means of direct independent exterior egress from each classroom in accordance with Chapter 10, and one exit from each classroom shall be accessible, provided that the aggregate area of any cluster of portable classrooms does not exceed 6000 square feet (557 m2) , and clusters of portable school classrooms shall be separated as required by the building code; or

 An automatic sprinkler system is not required in Group E occupancies with an occupant load of 50 or less within the Group E occupancy, calculated in accordance with Table 1004.1.2.
-This exception does not apply to daycare and preschool uses.

-An automatic sprinkler system is not required in Group E daycare and preschool occupancies located at the level of exit discharge and where every room where child care is provided has at least one exterior exit door.
+An automatic sprinkler system is not required in Group E day care and preschool facilities with an occupant load of 100 or less, and located at the level of exit discharge, and every room in which care is provided has not fewer than one exterior exit door.

-An automatic sprinkler system is not required in Group E daycare and preschool occupancies located within fire areas of less than 3,000 square feet.

 Briefly explain your proposed amendment, including the purpose, benefits and problems addressed.
 Specifically note any impacts or benefits to business, and specify construction types, industries and services that would be affected.
 Finally, please note any potential impact on enforcement such as special reporting requirements or additional inspections required.